Game Changing Tips for Writing HARO Pitches for Therapists

 What Is HARO?

 HARO stands for Help a Reporter Out.
-It’s a freemium platform where you do exactly that by responding to reporters’ queries on subjects that are within your area of expertise.
+It’s a freemium platform where you do exactly that.
+You start by responding to reporters’ queries on subjects that are in your area of expertise.

 How Does HARO Work?

-Once you’ve signed up for HARO and set up your account, you'll start to receive daily emails containing hundreds of queries from reporters and journalists.
-From there, you can choose the ones that align with your knowledge base, then send a pitch or response to the reporter.
+Once you’ve signed up for HARO and set up your account, you'll start to receive daily emails.
+These emails contain hundreds of queries from reporters and journalists.
+From there, you can choose the ones that align with your knowledge base.
+Then, send a pitch or response to the reporter.

 How Can HARO for Therapists Help Bring in More Clients?